-- Experienced and qualified staff giving one to one and small group support programmes to help with a range of issues for example self-esteem - Staff trained in awareness support of pupils with ASD - SEAL programme, giving the children the skills to solve problems and seek help. - Annual pupil questionnaire subsequent monitoring and action. - Referral/Access to specialist support such as CAMHS/Educational Psychology, Noah's Ark, Art Therapy, Play Therapy. - SDQ Questionnaires - Social Stories - 1 page profiles - Variety of after school clubs to promote self esteem. - SENCo is an Attachment Led Teacher and so is the EYFS Teacher trained with Touchbase https://touchbase.org.uk/ - A clear Positive Behaviour policy, followed consistently by all staff.
+- Experienced and qualified staff giving one to one and small group support programmes to help with a range of issues for example self-esteem - Staff trained in awareness support of pupils with ASD - JIGSAW PSHE scheme and assemblies - Referral/Access to specialist support such as CAMHS/Educational Psychology, Noah's Ark, Art Therapy, Play Therapy. - SDQ Questionnaires - Social Stories - 1 page profiles - Variety of after school clubs to promote self esteem. - SENCo is an Attachment Led Teacher and so is the EYFS Teacher trained with Touchbase https://touchbase.org.uk/ - A clear Attachment Aware Behaviour Regulation policy, followed consistently by all staff.
 Carefully planned, reasonable adjustments for some pupils. - Positive behaviour is promoted through the school 'Golden Promises' - All children take part in Anti-bullying Week - If an incident of bullying occurs it is dealt with promptly.
 All staff are informed so that they can be extra vigilant.
 We work closely with the families of the pupils concerned, regular contact is important; daily if necessarily.
-We checkin with the pupil who has been bullied at the end of each day to discuss positives, how they are feeling and next steps.
-We also work with the pupil(s) who are the bullies to support them to behave positively, discuss their feelings and the feelings of others. - Half termly 'Wellbeing Wednesdays' - Range of books to develop wellbeing, emotions and self esteem - From January 2022 the Open Minds Mental Health Support Team and Educational Mental Health Practitioners will be work across our school federation.
+We check-in with the pupil who has been bullied at the end of each day to discuss positives, how they are feeling and next steps.
+We also work with the pupil(s) who are the bullies to support them to behave positively, discuss their feelings and the feelings of others. - Half termly 'Wellbeing Wednesdays' - Range of books to develop wellbeing, emotions and self esteem

+- From January 2022 the Open Minds Mental Health Support Team and Educational Mental Health Practitioners will be work across our school federation.
 They will offer direct support for pupils with "mild to moderate mental health" needs.
-There are 3 main aims: - Delivering low intensity evidence-based interventions (mild to moderate MH problems) - Supporting the Mental Health Lead (SLT) to develop your whole school approach - Giving timely advice to school staff, liaising with external services to get the right support for your children and families so they can stay in education. - Open Minds workshop for Year 1 and Year 2 children about anxiety. - Open Minds zoom workshop for KS1 parents about anxiety - Professional development session for teachers delivered by Open Minds
+There are 3 main aims: - Delivering low intensity evidence-based interventions (mild to moderate MH problems) - Supporting the Mental Health Lead (SLT) to develop your whole school approach - Giving timely advice to school staff, liaising with external services to get the right support for your children and families so they can stay in education. - Open Minds workshop for Year 1 and Year 2 children about anxiety. - Open Minds workshop for KS1 parents about anxiety - Professional development session for teachers delivered by Open Minds - Calderdale Music Trust Nurture Group - Zones of Regulation Lessons are taught across the school to help children recognise and names how they are feeling and to help build up their own toolkit of strategies to help them stay within or return to 'the green zone'.